 Do not ask for actions that can be postponed or rarely need user interaction.
 Be reactive to user behavior.

-- For example, ask for a verification only when a user logs in from a different device.
+- For example, ask for verification only when a user logs in from a different device.

 - Do not annoy the users!
-A verification can be automated or delayed 90% of the time.
+Verification can be automated or delayed 90% of the time.
 Divide your application into sensitive and low-security areas.
 If users spend 90% of their time solely interacting with read-only content on your site, there is usually no need for strong (or multi-factor) authentication.

 Involve your team and your users

-Security has to be built into systems from the beginning.
+Application security has to be built into systems from the beginning.
 This means product designers need to be familiar with security requirements at a high-level.
-When you have wide variety of user roles and permissions, you need to make sure each user understand the extent of their role.
+When you have a wide variety of user roles and permissions, you need to make sure each user understands the extent of their role.
 It may seem convenient to add a delete button on an otherwise read-only page just for administrators, but this can make your admin users take the delete actions less seriously or make them think that deleting is a functionality available to all users.

 Simplify the authentication process